 From Byron Road, a multitude of foot routes leads to Tumbledown Pond.
 In the summer, the pond is open for fishing, however live fish are not permitted as bait, and ice fishing is prohibited.

-The appropriately called Tubs, a collection of flowing natural pools approximately the size and shape of several bathtubs, offer trekkers and day hikers traversing Stratton’s Bigelow Preserve a nice break.
+The appropriately called Tubs, a collection of flowing natural pools approximately the size and shape of several bathtubs, offers trekkers and day hikers traversing Stratton’s Bigelow Preserve a nice break.

 You can swim alone in one of the tiny pools or with friends in a hot tub-sized pool at the Tubs, which are a short distance off the Appalachian Trail and close to the Little Bigelow lean-to campgrounds.